Optimizing Data Augmentation Policy Through Random Unidimensional Search: Methods

 Another interesting observation one can make from Figure \ref{fig:grid} is that, traversing the diagonals of both Cifar10 and SVHN, accuracy first increases to a maximum and then decreases.
 In other words, there appears to be unimodality with respect to $r$.
-If we extract these diagonal terms and plot their relative accuracies against $r$ (Figure \ref{fig:unimode10}), the unimodal trend becomes more apparent.
+If we extract these diagonal terms and plot their relative accuracies against $r$ (Figure \ref{fig:unimode10} top), the unimodal trend becomes more apparent.

-To further verify this phenomena, we use a different architecture and apply the RUA transformations from Table \ref{tbl:augmentations} (right), then plot the relative performance against $r$ in Figure \ref{fig:unimode30}.
-As we can see, despite some randomness on the local scale, the overall unimodal relation between accuracy and $r$ persists.
-The same trend can be observed in the RandAugment paper \cite{randAugment}, reproduced here as Figure \ref{fig:sizes}.
+The same trend can be observed in the RandAugment paper \cite{randAugment}, reproduced here as Figure \ref{fig:unimode10} bottom.
 This demonstrates that the unimodal relationship persists across different network and dataset sizes.

 In light of this unimodal property, we can leverage algorithms that are more efficient than grid search to explore a larger search space using less computation.
-One such algorithm is golden-section search \cite{gss}.
+One such algorithm is the golden-section search \cite{gss}.
 Golden-section search is a simple method that is widely used for finding the maximum or minimum of a unimodal function over a given interval.
 The pseudo code for golden-section search is given in Algorithm \ref{alg:gss}.

 With golden-section search, every evaluation (after the first) of the search space will reduce the remaining search space by a constant factor of $\approx 0.618$ (inverse golden ratio).
 As a result, we can search over 90\% of the domain of $r$ using only 6 evaluations.
-Note that this search space reduction does not require any human expertise or intervention, allowing the method to be used as a truly automated solution.
+This makes it practical to search over the entire training dataset, without having to resort to subsampling like Fast AA or PBA.
+Note that this search space reduction does not require any human expertise or intervention, allowing the method to be used as an automated solution for a deep learning task.